-There is a common sense though in such uncompromising protection of your ideas.
-Especially if you’re running Apple Inc., that builds its marketing strategy around intrigue and conspiracy.
+There is a common sense in such uncompromising protection of your ideas.
+Especially if you’re running a company like Apple Inc. that builds its marketing strategy around intrigue and conspiracy.
 Or if you’re investing billions of dollars into R&D. And truth be told no one would violate confidentiality agreement signed with such companies.

-On the other hand ideas worth nothing without execution.
-If you’re building a company, you need to multiply two things: idea & execution.
-From such point of view, additional precautions just gain you a little time and initiative against competitors.
-Specifically, by requiring a signed NDA you may win additional time before your rivals enter the market.
+On the other hand, ideas worth nothing without execution.
+In other words, to build a successful business, you need to multiply your idea & its execution.
+From such point of view, additional precautions just give you a little time before your rivals enter the market.

 Ideas are just a multiplier of execution

 by Derek Sivers